History

 HIST151

-This course is a survey of the United States from the background of independence until the end of the Reconstruction Era.
-Students explore the social, cultural, economic, and political dynamics of America’s agrarian age.
+This course explores U.S. history from European colonization until the end of the Civil War.
+Students critically examine the social, cultural, economic, and political dynamics of America's agrarian age.

 3 credits